NHSDigital/nhs-login-help-centre/src/morethanoneaccount.md

 ## If you want to change the email address you use to sign into NHS login

-[Sign into NHS login](https://settings.login.nhs.uk/ 'NHS login settings') using the email address you used to create the account.
+[Sign into NHS login](https://settings.login.nhs.uk/ 'NHS login settings') using the email address and password you used to create the account.

 1. Select ‘Login details’ from the ‘Manage my Account’ page
 2. Select ‘Change email address’